-Each week, you will have some sort of check-in.
+Each week ("best by" Saturday night at 11:59pm), you will have some sort of check-in.
 This is just an easy way for us to stay connected, which is a really important ingredient that helps me support your success in this class.
 There are 3 ways to complete this task each week:

-- Make contact with me in person.
-Which you'll do two times a week! - Record a simple (and very BRIEF-1 minute or less) video in Canvas.
-This option doesn't facilitate very good back-and-forth conversations, though.

-- Connect with me in Pronto, our super amazing (and easy) chat tool.
-I love this option because it is really easy to spend some time chatting. - Schedule a phone call or Zoom video chat, or show up to my F2F office hours so we can have a more in-depth discussion.
+- Record a simple (and very BRIEF-1 minute or less) video in Canvas.
+I love this option because I get to see YOUR face and hear your voice, and I feel like I know you better after that.
+It doesn't facilitate very good back-and-forth conversations, though. - Connect with me in Pronto, our super amazing (and easy) chat tool.
+I love this option because it is really easy to spend some time chatting. - Schedule a phone call or Zoom video chat, so we can have a more in-depth discussion.